 Key Housing offers corporate rentals including extended stay rentals throughout San Jose.
 Whether you are looking for a short term apartment, condo, or single family house, our friendly housing managers and huge database of rentals will help you quickly find the temporary housing solution that best fits your specific location and budget needs.

 Browse here to view map and see photos of corporate rentals available in San Jose:

 The types of short-term corporate rentals offered by Key Housing go by many names, among them “extended stay.”
 While our listings vary, an “extended stay” generally refers to rentals from a few weeks to several months, and while our extended stay options are not in hotels but rather in houses, apartments, or condominiums, the comfort level can be more “at home” and personal than in an extended stay hotel.
 Browse our extended stay listings in San Jose, but feel free to reach out to a rental consultant to find the extended stay that meets your rental needs.

-If you considering short term housing in San Diego, consider some of the interesting historical facts about this community:
+If you are considering corporate housing in San Francisco, consider some of the interesting historical facts about this community: